4G or satellite broadband for your home or business?

 4G is already being used to provide a fast, stable and cost-effective broadband connection to tens of thousands of homes and businesses across the entire UK - and especially those that cannot get good broadband speeds over their landlines.

-Click on any of the four topics below for more detail on how the two technologies compare.
+Or for more detail on how 4G broadband and satellite broadband stack up against each other, please click on any of the 4 comparison topics below.
 It may also be useful to get a basic understanding of how both technologies work.

 4G is a set of frequencies used by mobile network operators - such as EE and Vodafone - to transmit fast broadband from masts.
 It's completely separate from the frequencies used to make and receive voice calls on mobile phones and it's easiest to think of it as being very similar to wifi - just much more far-reaching.